BurdetteLamar/AboutRuby/core/Hash/markdown.md

 h.invert # => {0=>:baz}
 ```

-Raises an exception if any new keys i invalid:
+Raises an exception if any value cannot be a key:

 ```ruby
 h = {foo: 0, bar: 1, baz: BasicObject.new}